bursonic/driveMalta/Cars/Alertness.md

 2. **Stop in a proper and convenient place**
 3. Keep the call time to a minimum
 4. Reduce your speed wherever you are

+###4556 - CARS1.20

+You want to use a mobile phone whilst driving the car.
+You should only use the phone:

+1. **After stopping in a suitable place**
+2. If you feel your driving will be unaffected
+3. If you are driving on a motorway
+4. When driving on a quiet minor roads

 ###4557 - CARS1.22